 - Other financial institutions

 - Other sector

-The major holders of South African bonds, and therefore, the owners of South Africa’s national debt is shown in the table below.
-You will see each sector’s share of the total stock of benchmark bonds and inflation-linked bonds.
+The major holders of South African bonds, and therefore, the owners of South Africa’s national debt, are shown in the table below.
+Each sector’s share of the total stock of benchmark bonds and inflation-linked bonds is itemized.

-From 2017 onwards, the state of South Africa’s national debt has become a hot topic in parliament and in the county at large.
-By 2018, the issues argued about the national debt started to frighten off international traders.
+From 2017 onwards, the state of South Africa’s national debt has become a hot topic in parliament.
+By 2018, the issues argued about the national debt started to frighten off international investors.

 The result of high interest rates and the government’s expansion of debt means that interest payments rose from R57 billion in 2010 to R162 billion by Q1 2018.
 This means that the government has to spend 13% of its income on interest payments in 2018.

 The removal of Zuma in 2018 should have alleviated the concerns of international investors.
 However, revelations about the government-guaranteed debts of state-owned enterprises caused more panic in the investor community.

 These guarantees are not counted in the national debt figure, even though they are obligations undertaken by the government and are owed by public-sector companies, such as power utility Eskom and South African Airways.

 These hidden debts are worrying because “off-budget” debts have been the downfall of many nations, particularly those in emerging economies.
 Contagion from problems in other emerging economies has also reduced the attractiveness of South African government bonds to international investors.